discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 ### Traits
 <Traits traits1="Curses" traits1Selected="Plague Sending, Master of Corruption, Lingering Curse" traits2="Soul Reaping" traits2Selected="Unyielding Blast, Soul Barbs, Dhuumfire" traits3="Scourge" traits3Selected="Fell Beacon , Desert Empowerment, Demonic Lore"/>
 ### Alacrity Scourge
 To provide <Boon name="Alacrity"/>, your gear and traits remain mostly the same.
+Make sure to play with <Skill name="Sand Flare"/> using it during downtimes.

-If you are struggling to maintain <Boon name="Alacrity"/> or have low <Attribute name="Agony Resistance"/>, you may want to take some Ritualist gear for some extra <Attribute name="Boon Duration"/>.
+If you are still struggling to maintain <Boon name="Alacrity"/> or have low <Attribute name="Agony Resistance"/>, you may want to use it more frequently during the combat or simply take some Ritualist gear for some extra <Attribute name="Boon Duration"/>.

+Compared to a full dps <Specialization name="Scourge"/>, you are supposed to use <Skill name="Sand Cascade" /> on cooldown.
+Therefor it can be mandatory to play <Skill name="Summon Shadow Fiend"/> or <Skill name="Spectral Grasp"/> as your third utility choice, for additional Life Force generation.

+<Skill name="Desiccate"/> would be necessary if your group lacks <Boon name="Fury"/> or additional 8x <Boon name="Might"/> and provides Life Force as well.

 Apart from this take the following traits in the <Specialization name="Scourge"/> traitline:
 <Traits traits1="Scourge" traits1Selected="Fell Beacon , Sandstorm Shroud, Desert Empowerment"/>
 ### Situational Traits
 #### Blood Magic